 You have the option to work as a team for this assignment, and I highly encourage it.
 While group work does have its challenges, it can be extremely beneficial for an assignment like this where you must think outside of your own preconceived notions and biases.
 What better way to do that than to correlate your responses with those of others?

 If you do choose to work in a team, the conditions of the assignment change a bit.
 One, you must tell me at the outset that you intend to work together and must clear your chosen current event with me before you begin.
 The deadline to do so is Friday, June 7.
 The maximum team size is 4.
+Please message me on Slack and tell me who is in the team and what topic you intend to cover.

 Two, your team's annotated bibliography should contain 12 citations for each person on the team, and eight of those entries should be annotated for each person on the team (thus, a team of four would produce an annotated bibliography with 48 citations and 32 annotations).
 If people on the team are using different documentation styles (MLA, APA, etc.), it's fine for each person to cite in their own style.
 Thus, on a team with one MLA-, one APA-, one Turabian-, and one CSE-user, I'd expect roughly 12 citations in each style, give or take.